How is global warming impacting where montane organisms live?

 Natural history of poorly known birds

 As a naturalist, I enjoy learning more about where species live, what they eat, how they interact with other species, how they attract mates and how they raise their babies.
 In short, what makes a species tick -- it's natural history.
 Ecology is built on understanding the natural history of organisms, and I have been fortunate to study the natural history (particularly breeding biology, see my publication list for many nest descriptions and documentation of breeding behavior) of many tropical birds.
 For example, I found an active nest of the lovely Gold-ringed Tanager in Colombia's Choco cloud forests, and was able to document that multiple adults bring food to provision Gold-ringed Tanager nestlings -- this species is a cooperative breeder.
-Modern ecology is conducted in a hypothesis-testing framework, but both generating testable hypotheses and conducting comparative analyses rely on accurate and thorough natural history information.
-For example, global analyses of cooperative breeding currently suggest cooperative breeding to be rare in tropical birds.
-New natural history data for poorly known tropical birds may challenge this assumption, potentially altering the conclusions of hypothesis-testing analyses of the phylogenetic and environmental drivers of cooperative breeding.
+Modern ecology is conducted in a hypothesis-testing framework, but conducting comparative analyses relies on accurate and thorough natural history information.
+For example, global analyses of cooperative breeding currently suggest cooperative breeding to be rare in Neotropical birds.
+New natural history data for poorly known Neotropical birds may challenge this assumption, potentially altering the conclusions of hypothesis-testing analyses of the phylogenetic and environmental drivers of cooperative breeding.